-Twenty two years had passed since I was last at Skipper’s Smokehouse, so it was a long overdue treat to get back to my favorite outdoor jam spot in Tampa after more than two decades had slipped away.
-Skipper’s has a timeless and mellow quality with its sandy, open-air Central Florida vibe.
-The funky Spanish moss hanging from the grand old live oaks that tower above the venue lends to the atmosphere.
+Twenty-two years had passed since I was last at Skipper’s Smokehouse, so it was a long overdue treat to get back to the legendary outdoor jam spot in Tampa after more than two decades had slipped away.
+Skipper’s has a timeless and mellow quality with its sandy, open-air vibe.
+The Spanish moss hanging from the old live oaks that tower above the venue lends to the funky atmosphere.
 The last show I’d seen there was the New Riders of the Purple Sage sometime in 1996.
-When I heard that the John Kadlecik Band would be playing under the “Skipperdome” while I was visiting family in the area, I decided to drop back into the old roots music haunt.
+When I heard that the John Kadlecik Band would be playing under the “Skipperdome” while I was visiting the area, I decided to drop back into the old roots music haunt.

 The JKB did not disappoint.
-Upon rolling up to the place, which first opened its doors in 1980, I noticed, thankfully, that it hadn’t changed much — the only notable adjustment being that its interior has been improved, offering great food in the attached restaurant and ample covered vending space.
-Joined by an old buddy from college, we each grabbed a mixed drink and a very tasty blackened grouper sandwich before getting into the music.
+Upon rolling up to the place, which first opened its doors in 1980, I noticed, thankfully, that it hadn’t changed much — the only notable adjustment being that the interior has been improved and now offers great food in the attached restaurant and ample covered vending space at the back of the main venue.
+Joined by an old buddy from college, we each grabbed a mixed drink and a tasty blackened grouper sandwich before getting into the music.

 Kadlecik and company kicked things off with a spacey jam that blossomed into a version of “Any Road,” an uplifting and appropriate song following a two-day drive from Colorado.

 This was followed by “Lazy River Road,” a request that this writer and fan had submitted via email.
-John honored the request by playing a excellent version of the latter day Hunter-Garcia ballad that fit perfectly with the relaxed sylvan surroundings of Skipper’s.
+John honored the request by playing an excellent version of the latter day Hunter-Garcia chestnut that fit perfectly with the relaxed sylvan surroundings of Skipper’s.
 It was an auspicious start to the evening.

 Other highlights from the first set included a run through the old JGB favorite (originally written and released by Little Milton in 1971) “That’s What Love Will Make You Do,” a compelling rendition of the Peter Rowan-penned, “Tin Roof Shack,” a soulful “Looks Like Rain,” and a sweet take on the gospel classic “My Sisters and Brothers.”